-It feels like the gales over recent weeks have really blown us, ready or not, into late autumn.
-A good time then to settle down with a cup of tea and think over what the coming months will bring.
+With wilder weather and winter on the horizon, it feels like a good time to settle down with a cup of tea and think over what the coming months will bring.

 I’m no expert naturalist but I do love poking round outside, finding and learning things.
 So rather than an official ‘top autumn and winter wildlife’ list, which others will have written better than I can, the following is a tour of some personal favourites, from stormy shores to Orkney’s highest hill.